zagortenay333/cronomix/README.md

 ### Custom Theme Support

 This extension supports custom themes.
-In order to style it, place a `timepp.css` file in your theme's root directory _(the dir where the `gnome-shell.css` file is)_.
+In order to style it, place a `timepp.css` file into your theme's root directory _(the dir where the `gnome-shell.css` file is)_.

 You must use the `!important` directive in order to override a property from the